juhodev/multiple-computer-ffmpeg-render/README.md

 You have to have [FFmpeg](https://www.ffmpeg.org) installed on your system.

-## Args
+## Options

-### Server args
+### Server options

 ```
--server             runs the program as a server
+-auto_build         builds the render queue on startup rather than when render command is executed
+-debug              debug logs
+-help               shows available options
+-ignore             folders with the name will be ignored (See Ignoring folders example)
 -port               port on which the server should be ran on
--videos_in_one      how many videos will be concatenated to one (disabled by default)
--s_folder           folder where files will be saved (./files by default)
 -r_folder           folder where not yet rendered files are located
 -recursive          include files that are in subfolders of the folder specified with -r_folder
--ignore             folders with the name will be ignored (See Ignoring folders example)
--auto_build         builds the render queue on startup rather than when render command is executed
--debug              debug logs
+-s_folder           folder where files will be saved (./files by default)
+-server             runs the program as a server
+-videos_in_one      how many videos will be concatenated to one (disabled by default)
 ```

-### Client args
+### Client options

 ```
+-address            address of the server
 -client             runs the program as a client
--address       address of the server
+-debug              debug logs
+-help               shows available options
+-local              tells the server that the client is on the same computer (reduces file copies)
 -port               port of the server
 -s_folder           folder where files will be saved (./files by default)
--local         tells the server that the client is on the same computer (reduces file copies)
--debug         debug logs
 ```

 ## Commands